tidb-challenge-program/register/.github/ISSUE_TEMPLATE/challenge-program-register.md

 - Team Member: @sre-bot(sre-bot@pingcap.com)

 NOTE:
-1. A Team can have AT MOST 3 peopole, including the Team Leader.
+1. A Team can have AT MOST 3 people, including the Team Leader.
 2. A Team MUST have a Team Leader, even if there is only 1 people in the Team.